liberland/Constitution/Liberland-constitution.md

   * **§V.6(5)** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law where the Supreme Court grants a permission; such verdicts are binding upon lower courts on the point of law in all future proceedings where applicable.
   * **§V.6(6)** The Supreme Court shall review prima facie constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
   * **§V.6(7)** The Supreme Court shall retain the power to strike down any provision of any Act passed by the Assembly as unconstitutional at any criminal or civil proceedings notwithstanding the declaration of constitutionality; such provision shall cease to be in force immediately after the verdict.
-* **§V.7.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three Judges reaching a decision with a simple majority.
+* **§V.7.** All civil disputes shall be adjudicated in the Civil Court by a panel of three Judges reaching a decision with a simple majority.
+  * **§V.7(1)** The Civil Court shall have jurisdiction to adjudicate all administrative disputes between Citizens and Residents of the Free Republic of Liberland and any body of the Public Administration.
+  * **§V.7(2)** The Civil Court shall retain the inherent jurisdiction to hear disputes related to the well-being of Minors and Persons lacking mental capacity.
 * **§V.8.** The criminal offences in the Free Republic of Liberland shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor.
   * **§V.8(1)** The Chief Public Prosecutor shall be appointed by the Chancellor for a term not exceeding six years.
   * **§V.8(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds votes in a referendum called by 10% of all Citizens.